jackfrost68/Spotify_Analysis/README.md

 Most of the times, I find myself annoyed at the short songs some from some of my favorite artsits.
 I'm not naming anyone, * cough * [Sir](https://www.youtube.com/@sirvevo2080) * cough *.
 Please make longer songs, thank you!

-The drawback to this dataset is the subjective nature of some of the variables.
+One drawback to this dataset is the subjective nature of some of the variables.
 How Spotify measures danceability and loudness of a song can differ from person to person either by age, gender or nationality.
 For example, some people prefer upbeat love songs while others more melodic.